David Price, Red Sox Advance to World Series with 4-1 Game 5 Win over Astros

 What's Next?

-The Red Sox will await the winner of the National League Championship Series between the Los Angeles Dodgers and Milwaukee Brewers.
-The Dodgers lead the series 3-2, with Game 6 on Friday night at Miller Park in Milwaukee.
+The Red Sox await the winner of the National League Championship Series between the Los Angeles Dodgers and Milwaukee Brewers.
+The Dodgers lead the series 3-2, with Game 6 set for Friday night at Miller Park in Milwaukee.